 (Please note that this program is not APA-approved and does not have any relation to our APA doctoral internship program in Clinical Psychology.)

-The school consultation services within the Home, School, and Center-based Services Division at May Institute provide consultation and technical assistance to public and private schools for individual students with challenging prosocial and learning issues as well as systematic training and technical assistance for entire schools.
+In both programs, the intern would provide consultation and technical assistance to public and private schools for individual students with challenging prosocial and learning issues as well as systematic training and technical assistance for entire schools.

 The Internship Program is based on the scientist-practitioner model of training.
 Our interpretation of this model holds that the scientist-practitioner is a school psychologist who:

-The Internship Program prepares students for school psychology practice through three principle training components: 1) structured field training, 2) a sequence of didactic training, and 3) a mentored research project.
+The Internship Program prepares students for school psychology practice through three principal training components: 1) structured field training, 2) a sequence of didactic training, and 3) a mentored research project.
 These components are described below.

 Seminars are taught by program faculty with strong backgrounds in school psychology, special education, and applied behavior analysis.
 Seminars are considered an integrated part of this program.
-Topics include functional behavior assessment, behavior support planning, social skills assessment, social skills interventions, classroom behavior support planning, and academic assessment.
+Topics include functional behavior assessment, behavior support planning, social skills assessment, social skills interventions, classroom behavior support planning, ethics, and diversity.

-Further training occurs during the mentored completion of a research project consisting of a demonstration of the application of the principles of evidenced-based school psychology to a clinical case.
-For this project, interns usually take a single case from their caseload and write it as a single-case submission to a peer-reviewed journal.
+Further training occurs during the mentored completion of a research project consisting of a demonstration of the application of the principles of evidenced-based school psychology to a clinical case or program evaluation project.
+Ideally, the project could be submitted to a journal or presented at a conference.

 The Internship Training Program in School Psychology is focused on training interns in ten specific domains recommended in the NASP Standards for Training and Field Placement Programs in School Psychology.
 They are: